heathkit/ludum35/README.md

 - ?will smash through certain floor tiles when falling

 ## TODO
+- steam and water don't collide with grates
+- Death on falling through pits
 - Drain collision for water
-- steam and water don't collide with grates
 - Ice and steam are pushed by fans
 - Some kind of hud?